connorjonesy/discord-bot/README.md

 The purpose of this bot is to add features and functionality to our discord server.

 **Contributing**

-Feel free to create a feature in features.py, but note that the main bot server has not been included in this repository.
+Feel free to create a feature in features.py.
+Once you make a feature, you can add a command for it in bot.py